EberlyODL/heympbook/everything_is_a_particle_wave.md

 <lrn-math>\lambda = \frac{h}{mv}</lrn-math>

-The important thing to understand here is that the more massive the object, the smaller the wavelength.
+The important thing to understand here is that the more massive the object, the smaller the wavelength (for a given speed).

 ## Showing that the Electron is a "Particle Wave"

 If you send a beam of electron through a small single slit, you will get a diffraction pattern that closely resembles what you get when you shine a laser through a small hole.